-Cycling through my ancestry
+Cycling through my ancestry:

 It was a fine autumn day in October 2008 when Joanna and I set out to cycle from Disley station (180 metres above the sea) to cycle via Lyme Handley and Kettleshulme, aiming for the legendary point known as Pym Chair, 461 metres above sea level in the highest part of Cheshire, and beyond to the Jenkin Chapel in Saltersford.
+Our route lay through the stamping ground of my Hill family ancestors (see my George Hill page) so I thought I would put a picture report here as an excuse to tell some more family history.
+Above, the vista of the village of Kettleshulme from a lay-by thoughtfully provided on the Lyme Handley road, point (1) on the map below.

 The map shows our route.
 (Image produced from the Ordnance Survey Get-a-map service.
 Image reproduced with kind permission of Ordnance Survey and Ordnance Survey of Northern Ireland. )